-Type of date she prefers: First date would be somewhere quiet where you can talk and get to know each other.
+The first date would be somewhere quiet where you can talk and get to know each other.
 If you’re lucky enough to get more than one date, take her somewhere intellectually stimulating or for a hike in Nature if her mind is buzzing and she needs to ground.
 You probably won’t need to guess which would be the better option as she’s likely to tell you.

 Her best match: The King of Wands, because a) visionary men (yes, plural) tickle her mind and b) she’s not too attached to her homeland to go roaming the world with him.

-Queen of Swords as Situation, Challenge, Opportunity and Action Advice
+Situation, Challenge, Opportunity and Action Advice

 Situation: Criticism (warranted or unwarranted) makes up this situation